 Alice Seno is a shy girl that's afraid to speak her mind, while her older sister Mayura is open about her opinions.
 Mayura seems to outshine her in everything and leaves Alice feeling inferior, though she tries to hide her emotions.

 One day, Alice sees a white rabbit in the middle of the street and hears the thoughts of the people around her.
 Without thinking of her own safety, she rushes into traffic to save the rabbit — who turns out to be magical and can turn into a little rabbit girl called Nyozeka.
 She tells Alice that she has the potential to be a Lotis Master and explains that Lotis are words that possess great power.

 Alice ignores Nyozeka, but quickly learns there's truth in her words.
-She and Mayura get into a fight because both end falling for Kyo Wakamiya, a schoolmate of theirs.
+She and Mayura get into a fight because both end up falling for Kyo Wakamiya, a schoolmate of theirs.
 During the argument, Alice angrily tells Mayura to just disappear — which she promptly does.
-Nyozeka explains that Mayura has fallen prey to Mala, the darkness of one's heart.
+Nyozeka explains that Mayura has fallen prey to the Maram, the darkness of one's heart.

 Nyozeka explains that Alice has to use the Lotis to save Mayura from the Maram.
 Things get more complicated when Kyo turns out to have potential as a Lotis Master himself and the skirt-chasing Frey is sent to guide the new masters.
 But Mayura doesn't seem that willing to leave this world of darkness.

 Alice 19th contains the following examples:

 - Aerith and Bob: Alice and Mayura are Japanese, but the former is named after the girl in Wonderland and the latter is the Sanskrit word for Peacock.

 - Alice Allusion: The main character is called Alice, and Nyozeka takes on the form of a white rabbit.